 A modern energy infrastructure is crucial for an integrated energy market and to enable the EU to meet its broader climate and energy goals.
 Europe must modernise and expand its energy network to absorb energy from renewable sources and secure supplies everywhere.
 This requires considerable investment in the existing gas and electricity networks, with rapid development of their interconnections.
 Indeed, security of supply, competitiveness or sustainability goals will never be met without resilient, reliable and smart energy networks.

 The JRC aims to provide a solid and comprehensive understanding of energy security in support of EU policy, notably in relation to fossil fuels (mainly gas and oil) and power systems.
-The aim of the JRC’s Energy Security Unit is to aid and inform the Member States and European Institutions on issues relevant to ensuring the uninterrupted physical availability of energy products on the market at an affordable price for all consumers.
 The JRC assesses how different policy options help shape an energy system resilient to shocks and adverse trends whilst satisfying society’s energy needs.

 Security of Gas Supply

-Given the importance of hydrocarbons in the EU's energy mix, the strong dependence on foreign supplies, and the geopolitical uncertainty in many producer regions, it is vital to analyse the infrastructural requirements for guaranteeing the satisfaction of the European needs.
-In this context, the JRC develops and implements models to study the EU gas transmission system, the flows across borders providing techno-economic analyses of energy security.
-These models and methods enable the identification and analysis of potential crises and flaws affecting the gas infrastructure and markets.
-The JRC also supports Member States developing preventive action plans to avoid these flaws and setting up emergency preparedness scenarios in case there is an infrastructure or market disruption.
+Given the importance of hydrocarbons in the EU's energy mix, the strong dependence on foreign supplies, and the geopolitical uncertainty in many producer regions, especially in the case of natural gas, it is vital to analyse the infrastructural requirements for guaranteeing the satisfaction of the European needs.
+In this context, the JRC develops and implements models to study the EU gas transmission system and to perform techno-economic analyses of energy security.
+The JRC has also developed methodology over the years to perform Risk Assessments of gas systems.
+These models and methods enable the identification and analysis of potential crises affecting the gas infrastructure and markets.
+The JRC also supports Member States developing preventive action plans to avoid these crises and setting up emergency preparedness scenarios in case there is an infrastructure or market disruption.

 Oil and Gas Offshore safety